YuZih/Image-Gallery/README.md

 ## How to Replace or Add Photos

-1. Prepare Your Album Folder
+### 1. Prepare Your Album Folder

 Begin by creating a new album folder (for example, an "Album1" folder) and placing all the photos you want to display for this album into it.
 Next, select a cover photo for this album.
 In the "Album1" folder, create another folder named "cover" and place your chosen cover photo into the "cover" folder.
 Please note that your cover photo should be a jpg file and named "cover.jpg".

-2. Place the Album Folder into the Project
+### 2. Place the Album Folder into the Project

 Follow the directory structure outlined below to place your album folder into the project folder:
-   Project Root Folder -> [src] folder -> [assets] folder -> [images] folder -> [album] folder -> [Album1] folder -> All image files
+Project Root Folder -> [src] folder -> [assets] folder -> [images] folder -> [album] folder -> [Album1] folder -> All image files + [cover] folder

-3. Update the Album Settings of the Project
+### 3. Update the Album Settings of the Project

 Open the defaultSetting.js file in the utils folder and update all your series and album names following this rule: {'Series Name': ['Album Name']}.
 For example: {'Series1':['Album1', 'Album2'], 'Series2':['Album1', 'Album2', 'Album3']}

 ## Website Screenshot

 ### Example for screen size

 ![screen HOME page](https://github.com/YuZih/Image-Gallery/blob/main/src/assets/images/others/screenshot/forScreen/1_Home.png)

+##

+##

 ### Example for mobile size